 If you will have to pay for four or more prescription items in three months, or more than 15 items in 12 months, you may find it cheaper to buy a PPC.

 There is further information about prescription exemptions and fees on the NHS website

 Please order your repeat prescription a week before you will run out.

-Allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.
+Allow three full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.